rt219/The-Emergence-of-Objectness/README.md

 Our code is implemented based on the framework of MMSegmentation with PyTorch 1.5 and CUDA 10.1.
 Please see more environment information in the file `requirements.txt`.

 ## Quick Start
 Our pretrained model is released [here](https://drive.google.com/file/d/18DYiwhd6hHfqduDfYPxmixgEOuXkne8s/view?usp=sharing).
+The foreground channel for this checkpoint is the 0th channel.

 `data_example/` provides the example for inference.
 Here is a quick inference command example using the released model: